About the Author

 I could not care less about lunch—lunch makes me somewhat angry, in truth—but I attempt lots of delicious, dilettantish gourmand dinners, with a greater focus on ease and cultural history than on prudery or perfection.

-Now there is a baby, and there are elements of family and parenting.
+Now there are two babies, and there are elements of family and parenting on the blog.

-It is also platform to try to raise awareness about ALS, or at least a place to try to work through thoughts and feelings about my sister’s battle with the disease.
+It has also been a platform to try to raise awareness about ALS, or at least a place to try to work through thoughts and feelings about my sister’s battle with the disease.

 If you like (or take violent exception to!) something you read here, please leave a comment!
 If you woud like to contact me about taking a writing class or other editorial services, email me at churchchomp [at] gmail [dot] com.